Raffaella (ballet): Act II

-When Raffaella is of age she packs up her things, says goodbye to her family and goes off to Rome to study.
-Once there, Raffaella beholds the beautiful architecture, the rich cuisine, and the fascinating people of the eternal city.
-She attends a renowned ballet school led by the Emerald Queen - one of the most esteemed teachers in all the world.
-The Emerald Queen warmly welcomes her, challenges her, and trains her to become a true artist.
-Raffaella's love for the Emerald Queen and for ballet inspire her to dance with a new freedom and grandeur.
+When Raffaella comes of age, she leaves her family and moves to Rome to study.
+While there, Raffaella observes the architecture, cuisine, and people of the city.
+She attends a ballet school led by the Emerald Queen, a teacher who welcomes, challenges, and trains her in ballet.
+Raffaella's interest in the Emerald Queen and ballet leads her to dance with more freedom.

 At the ballet school, Raffaella meets Ombroso, a charming young prince who is an incredible dancer.
 He practices a beautiful pas de deux with Raffaella and expresses his love for her.
 Then to her surprise he promises that he will make her a princess, and offers her a jeweled crown.
 Raffaella is tempted but when she chooses not to accept the crown, Ombroso becomes angry with her.
 He lashes out at Raffaella for rejecting his gift, and Raffaella realizes that he is a false prince.

 With no one to turn to, Raffaella calls out for help.
 Suddenly, three angels appear, and behind them is a man gleaming in white, whom she recognizes as the true Prince.
 The true Prince leads his angels in a battle against the false Prince Ombroso and his retinue, and the angels are victorious.
 The angels then disappear, leaving Raffaella and the Prince alone.
 Raffaella and the Prince dance together, expressing joy for the victory over Prince Ombroso and his demons.
 Time seems to have stopped.